PrintRH/smart-wallet-scaffold-eth/README.md

 # 🏗 Scaffold-ETH 2

-## Smart Wallet Scaffold ETH
+## Base Smart Wallet

 This codebase is as an integration on top of [Scaffold-ETH 2](https://scaffoldeth.io/).
-I learned about Smart Wallets at Base House ETH Denveer, and got really excited to set this up and share with everyone!
+I learned about Smart Wallets at Base House ETH Denver, and got really excited to set this up and share with everyone!

 ## About Smart Wallet